Add a report server

 Select the Use Reporting check box.
 On the Warehouse tab, provide the name of the report server and instance for the warehouse database.
 Use the default name for the database (TFS_Warehouse), and test the connection.

 Provide the same server and instance information for Analysis Services, but use the default name for the analysis database (TFS_Analysis).
-Provide an account name and password for a data sources account, a special account you've created just for this purpose.
-(You can read more about these accounts here.)
+Provide an account name and password for a data sources account, a special account you've created just for this purpose as described in Service accounts and dependencies in TFS.

 Once you finish, databases will be created, and the warehouse will start building.